robindittmar/coding_challenge/README.md

 Yes!
 The decoder is either ignoring the `"isEncoded"` flag, or missing the **ROT13** decoding step altogether.

-((Technically, the program is also only iterating over the first five messages :D)
+(Technically, the program is also only iterating over the first five messages :D)

 ##### How do you prove it?

-The first piece of proof is comparing the output of the program with the contents of `messages.json`.
+The first piece of proof, for that the decoder is not decoding anything, is comparing the output of the program with the contents of `messages.json`.
 The first five entries of the `[messages][i][message]` object from the JSON are identical to the output shown in the task description PDF.

-The second piece of proof is running the ROT13 cipher on the outputted text, either manually or utilizing tools like [rot13.com](https://rot13.com/)
+The second piece of proof is running the ROT13 cipher on the outputted text, either manually or using tools like [rot13.com](https://rot13.com/)

 The output of deciphering the encoded text is perfectly readable (as long as you know English, of course)

-There were some hints pointing towards a "simple" encoding like ROT13, as:
+There were some hints pointing towards a simple encoding like ROT13, as:
 - Natural punctuation
 - Letter and spaces distributions match those of natural language
-- (find more detailed thoughts in "Thoughts" section)
+- (find more detailed thoughts in "Thoughts/Log" section)

 ##### Can you write a program that reads the encoded messages in the JSON file, decodes and print them to stdout?